bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/compact-client-side-filtering:-neutrino.md

 Van Wirdum: 00:23:46

-Yeah, I guess this would also assume a more law holding up, right?
+I guess this would also assume a more law holding up, right?

 Provoost: 00:23:51